A Framework for Robust Lossy Compression of Heavy-Tailed Sources

 \end{itemize}

 The rest of this paper is organized as follows: In Section~\ref{sc:Pre} we present stable distributions and the notion of strength.
-The scalar rate-distortion result is presented in Section~\ref{sc:RD} where we derive the rate-distortion function of all stable sources under a strength constraint on the error.
-Extensions to the vector case in addition to the proofs of the results are deferred to Section~\ref{sec:proofs}.
-Section~\ref{sc:Quant} is dedicated to finding strength-optimal quantizers and Section~\ref{sc:QuantHR} discusses the performance of uniform quantizers in the high-rate regime.
-In Section~\ref{sec:CB}, we consider the CB-strength and analyze the performance of both the uniform and non-uniform quantizers.
+The rate-distortion results are presented in Section~\ref{sc:RD} where we state the scalar rate-distortion function of all stable sources under a strength constraint on the error in addition to extensions to the vector case.
+The proofs of the results are deferred to Appendix~\ref{app:proofs}.
+Section~\ref{sc:Quant} is dedicated to finding and applying strength-optimal quantizers and Section~\ref{sc:QuantHR} discusses the performance of uniform and non-uniform quantizers in the high-rate regime in addition to providing performance analysis through a numerical example.
 Finally, Section~\ref{sc:Concl} concludes the paper.